 I combined the best practices from my experience in the food addiction program and removed the parts that didn’t seem necessary to my recovery.
 I learned why women eat for a state change—also known as emotional eating—and developed effective alternatives.
 I explored extensive and current research about hormone imbalances, resets, and detoxification; I interviewed world experts on hormones, introduced novel information about gender differences in fatness and how women can turn vulnerabilities into advantages in the battle of the bulge; and finally, I turned it all into my own personal plan, culled from my knowledge based on 20 years of medical practice, which has worked for me and now works for thousands of other women.

-I taught the Hormone Reset program for the first time in 2008 to a group of women in my integrative and functional medicine practice in Oakland, California.
+I taught the Hormone Reset program to a group of women in my integrative and functional medicine practice in Oakland, California.
 The process and synthesis showed me the key steps that women need to take to break the shackles of food addiction, heal emotionally, form new habits of eating the best types and quantities of nourishing food, and recalibrate to eating for the right reasons.
 The results were transformative: The women felt at home in their bodies again and were excited to repeat the program with me every three to six months.
 They described many of the feelings that I experienced myself.
 Consistently, they lost weight—about 10 to 50 pounds—and they told me they felt younger than they did 10 or 20 years ago.

 Resetting your hormones is about so much more than weight loss; it’s about mastery over your life.
 When you feel energetic, strong, and in touch with your body, wonderful things can happen!
 When you are no longer bloated and cranky, obsessed and neurotic, or guilty and self-loathing about your body, you can finally focus on your deepest hopes and dreams, your purpose in life, your voice, and your place in the world.
 You can discover what makes you feel most alive and awake.
 It’s huge.